bottleware/weather/README.md

 The linter displays all of the components' linting errors/warnings.

 ### `npm run lint:fix`
-The linter attemps to fix all of the components' linting errors/warnings.
+The linter attempts to fix all of the components' linting errors/warnings.